 Modular stands fold away into small boxes and the graphics roll up.
 This makes them very easy to store and transport.
 You will also be able to deliver your stand using a small van or estate car and store it yourself.

 Your exhibition stand contractor should show you how to put up the stand before you take it away.
 Make sure you understand how it all fits together so you don’t have a stressful start to the show.
 Alternatively, you can ask your contractor to take the stand to the event and build it for you.
 They may also be able to take it away and store it until the next show.
 This is what will happen if you choose to hire a stand rather than buy one.

 Pop-up exhibition stands are the most straightforward to construct.
 They consist of pull-out banners or basic fold out frames and can easily be built by one person.
 Typically, these will be used for a smaller stand, perhaps by a company testing the waters in exhibiting.
 They are the cheapest to buy and can be easily packed away, transported and stored.

-If it is your first exhibition and you don’t have a huge budget these stands represent an economical way of having a presence at a show without spending a fortune.
+If it is your first time building an exhibition stand and you don’t have a huge budget these stands represent an economical way of having a presence at a show without spending a fortune.
 However, they are unlikely to draw a lot of attention which may affect your return on investment (ROI).
 An exhibition is only a success if you can gather plenty of leads and increase awareness of your company, and for that to happen you need to be noticed.